MONEY TREE

 Often due to low humidity, underwatering, or sun scorch.

-Consider boosting humidity levels (if possible), check soil moisture and/or move the Money Tree away from direct sun.
+Consider boosting humidity levels (if possible), check soil moisture and/or move the money tree away from direct sun.

 SNIPPING BROWN TIPS